Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas,

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas

-We suggest since you are new at this more direction to streamline the shipping process and also reduce your Inventory costs since you are talking about large quantities you might find yourself sitting on.
+We suggest since you are new at this, more direction is needed to streamline the shipping process and also reduce your Inventory costs.
+Since you are talking about large quantities, you might find yourself sitting on.

-The product is packaged individually with that store’s packaging and labels as if it was shipped directly from the Store.
+The product is packaged individually with that store’s packaging and labels as if it were shipped directly from the Store.
 Tracking is included for the client.
-From the time of ordering to deliver from Guatemala to the US is 9 days by US Post, FedEx or UPS is an option all depending on the how the client ordered the produce and time of delivery required.
+The time from ordering to delivery from Guatemala to the US is 9 days.
+By US Post, FedEx, or UPS is an option, all depending on how the client ordered the produce and the time of delivery required.

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas